Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

 \subsubsection{Data set}

 For our last experiments, we use data from the e-commerce platform Zalando, one of Europe's largest fashion and lifestyle retailers, operating in 25 European countries.
-We collected a data set of \np{81048} articles on 27th October 2021, which belong to four different women clothes categories with a similar price range: skirts, jeans, trousers, and knitwear.
-Each data point contains the following information: a brand, a ranking score, and the number of impressions and clicks during the week after article collection.
-We look at the ratio of clicks over impressions and when it is above a certain threshold, assign a positive label to the article (as it got a positive weekly performance), or a negative label if it is below the threshold (as this article failed to gather enough clicks despite its visibility).
-Groups are assigned as follows: we compute a brand's visibility as the average number of impressions per article for each brand and each category, and thus categorize brands having either low or high visibility.
-When this average is below the median, a brand is said to belong to the \texttt{`low'} group, while if the number is above the third quartile, a brand is set to belong to the \texttt{`high'} group.
-Articles of brands with visibility between the \texttt{low} and \texttt{high} group thresholds are discarded, leaving us with \np{62461} articles.
+We collected a data set of \np{81048} products for-sale on 27th October 2021, which belong to four different women clothes categories with a similar price range: skirts, jeans, trousers, and knitwear.
+Each data point contains the following information: a brand, a ranking score, number of impressions (how often the product was seen), and clicks.
+Impressions and clicks correspond to the week following 27th October, 2021.
+Products are labeled as relevant (ground truth positive) if the ratio of clicks to impressions is above a certain threshold, meaning that they were of interest to users when seen by the customer.
+All other products are labeled not relevant (ground truth negative).
+Groups are assigned based on brand visibility calculated as the average number of impressions over all products per brand per category.
+When this average is below the median, a brand is said to belong to the \texttt{`low'} brand visibility group.
+When this average is above the third quartile, a brand is said to belong to the \texttt{`high'} brand visibility group.
+Products of brands with visibility between the \texttt{low} and \texttt{high} group thresholds are discarded, leaving \np{62461} products.
 70.5\% of them belong to \texttt{high} visibility brands.
-Note, that the ranking scores are produced by a learning-to-rank model trained daily to optimize a surrogate normalized Discounted Cumulative Gain (nDCG) loss~(\cite{jarvelin2002ndcg}), but not to classify articles according to the ground truth labeling we defined above.
-However, because the nDCG relevance labels are based on customer interactions (\ie implicit feedback), it is reasonable to assume that a good ranking model should be able to identify which article is likely to be clicked.
+Note that the ranking scores are produced by a learning-to-rank model trained daily to optimize a surrogate normalized Discounted Cumulative Gain (nDCG) loss~\cite{jarvelin2002ndcg}, but not to classify products according to the ground truth labeling we defined above.
+However, because the nDCG relevance labels are based on customer interactions (\ie implicit feedback), it is reasonable to assume that a good ranking model should be able to identify which product is likely to be clicked.
 Hence, the scores of an accurate click-through-rate classifier should provide a decent ranking.
-We observe in our data that, irrespective of whether those \texttt{high} articles are ground truth positive or negative, they receive higher scores than corresponding \texttt{low} articles.
-There are many reasons external to the ranking algorithm why customers would prefer well-known and highly visible brands: these brands have higher marketing budgets, they can afford a more aggressive pricing strategy thanks to economies of scale, and they benefit from the Matthew effect of accumulated advantage~(\cite{perc2014matthew}).
-Moreover, it is in the commercial interest of the platform to highlight such best selling items.
+We observe in our data that, irrespective of whether \texttt{high} visibility products are relevant or not, they receive higher ranking scores compared to \texttt{low} visibility products.
+There are many reasons external to the ranking algorithm why customers would prefer well-known and highly visible brands: these brands have higher marketing budgets, they can afford a more aggressive pricing strategy thanks to economies of scale, and they benefit from the Matthew effect of accumulated advantage~\cite{perc2014matthew}.
+Moreover, it is in the commercial interest of the platform to highlight such best-selling items.
 At the same time, the platform may not want to reinforce the status quo but rather provide a level playing field for all brands to compete fairly.
-This makes it easier to attract new brands on the platform, offers a more diverse assortment to a potentially larger customer base, and can be seen as a good step to address the legal requirements discussed in~\ref{sec:legal:ecommerce}.
+A level playing field makes it easier to attract new brands on the platform, offers a more diverse assortment to a potentially larger customer base, and can be seen as a good step to address the legal requirements regarding competition law and the Digital Markets Act discussed in section~\ref{sec:legal:ecommerce}.